offen/offen/docs/running-offen/tutorials/configuring-deploying-offen-heroku.md

 ---
 layout: default
-title: "Configuring and Deploying Offen on Heroku"
+title: "Configuring and deploying Offen on Heroku"
 nav_order: 3
 description: "A step by step tutorial on how deploy Offen on Heroku."
 permalink: /running-offen/tutorials/configuring-deploying-offen-heroku/
-parent: Installation Tutorials
+parent: Installation tutorials
 grand_parent: Running Offen
 ---

-# Configuring and Deploying Offen on Heroku
+# Configuring and deploying Offen on Heroku
 {: .no_toc }

 This tutorial walks you through the steps needed to setup and deploy a single-node Offen instance on [Heroku][heroku] using PostgreSQL for storing data.